 *No warming house or hockey at this rink.

-The City of Maple Grove maintains eight community skating rink locations with warming shelters and attendants.
-Three neighborhood rinks offer skating without shelters.
+The City of Maple Grove maintains ten community skating rinks.
+Eight locations have warming shelters and attendants.
+Thoreson Special Use Park offers skating without shelters.
 Warming houses are dependent on current restrictions.

 |Boundary Creek Park||Kerber Playfield|